 Any firm providing design services at any level of a construction project must be mindful of intellectual property rights, the rights of their clients, and the underlying protection afforded to those providing materials, products, or systems.
 Insufficient attention to these details can create unfortunate and often costly mistakes.

-Victor O. Schinnerer & Company, Inc. and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability Insurance Program and Business Owners Program to address the challenges that architects face today and in the future.
+Victor and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability, Business Owners, and Cyber Liability Insurance Programs to address the challenges that architects face today and in the future.
 Detailed information about both these programs may be found on the AIA Trust website, www.TheAIATrust.com.